 The exact methodology for creating these illustrations varies from one image to the next, but all feature similar stages of artwork development and progression.
 Starting from an original idea or sketch, a layout is devised to fit the format desired and the overall design focus of the content.
 This is then taken through to the initial blocking-in of the painting, where the tones and values of major shapes and elements are decided and refined, paying particular attention to areas of contrast and the general readability of the piece.
 Once this groundwork has been finalised it becomes appreciably easier to advance the illustration through the stages of rendering and detailing, where tones and colours are mainly settled, and any obvious mistakes are corrected.
 Often, at this point, a piece will shift dramatically away from the first concept, as new ideas spring out from the work completed – this give and take process becoming a continuous feedback loop between the creator and the art, as areas of concern are responded to and adjusted regularly to achieve better balance and impact.
 Final alterations, effects, and polishing are then completed, and the image is reviewed once again to ensure that all is completely finished and that the illustration is ready for release.

-Completion times will vary significantly for every piece, with some of the more complex and detailed images taking up to 40 hours to finish.
+Completion times will vary significantly for every piece, with some of the more complex and detailed images taking 40 hours or more to complete.
 This considerable time investment can be frustrating and taxing at times, yet the final result ultimately adds another layer to the visual history of this fantasy world.

 For those that have an interest in peeking behind the scenes, and are keen to witness the processes required to construct and produce the Tales of Quahnarren project, presented here are files showing illustration stages, concept sketches, and other pieces of material that offer some insight into the methods and techniques involved.

-Short animated clip showing the major development stages of The Silent Tower.
+Short animated clip showing the major stages in development of The Silent Tower.
+The creation of this image, in Photoshop, was easily a 40 hour process.

 From top, left to right, to bottom: Images tracking development on The Dreamer as work is completed on specific areas of importance, before making final balancing adjustments and detail improvements.